Home

 Scott 296 (1960)

-Louise de Marillac is the co-founder, along with Saint Vincent de Paul, of the Daughters of Charity.
+Saint Louise de Marillac was the co-founder, along with Saint Vincent de Paul, of the Daughters of Charity.
 The stamp shown above is a portrait of Saint Louise and commemorates the third centenary of her death on March 15, 1660.
-The three stamp set, issued in 1960, also commemorates the 300th anniversary of the death of Saint Vincent de Paul, who died six months later on September 27, 1660.
+Part of a three stamp set issued in 1960, the set also commemorates the 300th anniversary of the death of Saint Vincent de Paul, who died on September 27, 1660.

 Saint Vincent de Paul (Scott 295) and